rriley513/Number-Theory-Ciphers/README.txt

 Welcome!
 This is a collection of Java Classes that implement the following
-ciphers: Affine Transformation, Caesar Cipher, Exponentiation Cipher, Hill Cipher, RSA Cipher*, and Vigenere Cipher.
+ciphers: Affine Transformation, Caesar Cipher, Exponentiation Cipher, Hill Cipher, RSA Cipher*, and Vigenère Cipher.
 There is also a toy frequency analyzer and decipher program in FrequencyAnalysis.java.

 This project was inspired by my Intro Number Theory class.
 During the class